Greene commissioners receive concerning budget report

 Kelly said most of the budget expenditures are mandated by the state, adding that “there's not a whole lot to cut,” adding that the county's single biggest expense is payroll and the biggest department is the county jail.

-Kelley said the time line for the budget to be approved starts Sept.
+He said the time line for the budget to be approved starts Sept.
 21-28, when officials will meet with department heads to discuss their respective budgets.
 Oct.
 8 marks the deadline for any changes to be made to the draft, and on Oct.
-9 officials will meet to review.
+9 officials will meet to review the spending plan.
 Nov.
 18 will see the release of the adopted preliminary budget, with a notice of final action for Dec.
 17 to be advertised.

 On Dec.
 17, commissioners will adopt the final budget as well as tax rates for 2021.

-Kelley also reported that the county's sinking fund – which is used to ensure that the debt millage is sufficient to cover debt obligations - is “sufficiently funded.”
+Kelley also reported that the county's sinking fund –used to ensure that the debt millage is sufficient to cover debt obligations - is “sufficiently funded.”

 “Certainly, these are trying times,” Belding said.
 “There is a spectrum of issues, between the COVID-19 pandemic and the reduction of gas production.
 All options are on the table, and we need to look at a combination of increasing revenue through others sources, decreasing our reliance on Act 13 … these are things we're going to have to look at.
 We need to approach this in a sustainable manner.”